 Benefits of Sensory Play

 From almost the moment babies are born, their lifelong process of learning begins.
 Using their innate senses, the familiar five: sight, touch, hearing, taste, and smell, plus body awareness and balance, children absorb and process a fantastic wealth of information from their world.
 With all of these built-in and active sensory tools, there’s no reason to wait until kids are seated in a classroom to start their education.
-Sensory play is a fun and enlightening way to enhance child development and jump-start learning!
+Enroll your child in a top pre school in Bangkok and see that sensory play is a fun and enlightening way to enhance child development and jump-start learning!

 What is sensory play?